 The researchers in Urban Ecologies, approach the idea of the smart city by developing a variety of methods to recognize, study, and discuss the multiple other forms of urban knowledge, be they human or nonhuman that figure among Oslo’s urban ecologies.
 The different sub-projects have emerged out of a long-term collaborative process with the exhibition space ROM for Art and Architecture.
 In this sense, urban ecologies are also indicative of how this research group works in participatory processes where the works are allowed to develop in interaction with each other over time.

 The project will include an exhibition and a public program in January-March 2021 and aims to further develop a program with diverse interventions, lectures, and screenings.
-In 2022, an academic/artistic publication will be published that covers the entire research project.
+In 2022, a publication will be published that covers the entire research project.

 This project started with ROM for Art and Architecture (ROM) inviting the artist duo Bull.Miletic to develop an artistic research project for the period 2020-2022.
 A guiding question in this collaborative process has been: How can we develop a new collaborative methodology between the exhibition venues and artistic research, especially in view of the increased focus on artistic research within the educational institutions?
 How can the exhibition space play a role in developing programs for a postdoc opportunity in artistic research?
 How can the exhibition space be an active participant in the ongoing dissemination of the research processes to a wide audience instead of only becoming an end station for the presentation of the results?
 This led to a completely new collaboration model, ROM STUDIO which took place between June 15 and June 26, 2020.
 The two-week period was the start of a long-term and exploratory collaboration between the artists and the institution.